Thorpe Park Solar

 Here is a selection of questions that have been asked relating to solar farm installations/builds.

-Are there any health risks associated with being in close proximity to solar panels?
+Are there any health risks associated with being in close proximity to solar panels and energy storage facilities?

 Solar panel arrays do emit electric and magnetic fields (EMF) in the same extremely low frequency ranges as electrical appliances and wiring found in most houses and buildings.